rweather/generic-front-panel/README.md

 The front panel draws about 250mA from the 5V rail when all 48 segments in the 7-segment displays and the power LED are lit.
 About 5mA per segment.

+I have provided drivers and examples for various CPU's under the "src" directory.
+Patches welcome for other CPU's and homebrew boards.

 ## Schematic and gerber files

 * [PDF of the schematic](schematics/Generic_Front_Panel/PDF/Generic_Front_Panel.pdf)
 * [Gerber files for manufacture](schematics/Generic_Front_Panel/Gerbers)

+The dimensions of the PCB are 195mm x 90mm.
+Five 3mm mounting holes are provided for mounting behind a face plate: four corners and one in the centre for added strength.

 ## Parts list